CSCRS/kate-cd/README.md

 * [GitHub Repository](https://github.com/hkayabilisim/jurse2025)
 * [Zenodo](https://zenodo.org)

 The **MYDATASET** and associated codes and supplementary information are published in three places i.e. CodeOcean, GitHub and Zenodo for providing redundancy and extended reach.
 All of the content uploaded to the three websites are the same.
 The CodeOcean platform is mainly used for reproducibility, whereas GitHub is used to provide git access and hence easy collaboration between **MYDATASET** developers.
-The sole purpose of Zenodo is to provide a simple access to the dataset.
+The sole purpose of Zenodo is to provide another entry point to the dataset.

-# CodeOcean: How to reproduce the results
+# Content

+## Dataset
+**TODO**: *A brief explanation of the dataset.
+What it is needed, why it is needed etc.*
+### Raw sources
+**TODO**: *Explanation of the raw source material.
+Which satellite images are used.
+What is the collection process?, etc.*
+### Labelling
+**TODO**: *Grid generation.
+Labelling effort.
+LabelStudio process and more*
+### Machine-Learning ready format
+**TODO**: *The conversion of the data into SAM-CD format.
+Explain the final version of the dataset*
+## Machine Learning
+**TODO**: *SAM-CD framework, training and inference processes*

+# Reproducibility: CodeOcean
 This Open Science Library capsule contains codes, data and computing instructions to reproduce the results.
 Everything needed is already contained in the capsule.
 Depending on your goal and your time constraints, we provide two alternatives to run the capsule and obtain the results: via Open Science Library or Capsule Export.

 ## Open Science Library